 3) Edit, then edit again

 Have a copywriter edit the release to remove all typos, awkward phrases, sentences that are too long and other grammatical issues.
-This is not optional if you want to be taken seriously.
+A copy editor can do wonders and are not optional if you want to be taken seriously.
 Our in-house grammar grouch would be very cranky if we let this slide from our press release guide!